SPACE RESOURCES (SPRS)

 (I,II) This course provides an overview of the space resources field, including the current knowledge of available resources in the Solar System, extraction and utilization systems under development, economic and technical feasibility studies, legal and policy issues, and space exploration architectures that may be enabled by utilizing extraterrestrial resources in the near future.
 The course will build broad knowledge and develop confidence in problem solving in the space resources field.
+This is an 8-week online course.
 Prerequisite: Working knowledge of physical sciences, engineering fields, or economics at an advanced undergraduate level, with basic numerical analysis skills using a programming language or spreadsheet calculations.
-3 hours lecture; 3 semester hours.

 SPRS502.
 SPACE SYSTEMS ENGINEERING.
 3.0 Semester Hrs.

 (I,II) This course conveys the fundamentals of the systems engineering process as applied to large, complex space systems.
 It is intended for graduate students with various backgrounds.
 The students will become familiar with full scope of the systems engineering process from requirements definition, system design, system analysis through system verification.
 The process will be illustrated with real-world examples from current space systems with an emphasis on systems relevant to the development of space resources.
 This is an 8-week online course.
 Prerequisite: SPRS501.